trunghlt/dotfiles/README.md

 - F4: open NERD tree
 - Ctrl-f: delete a word after cursor in insert mode
 - Ctrl-e: exit
+- Ctrl-y and Ctrl-x to copy and paste in cross vim instances.

 ## Vim's tips: